All they’ll see is the glow when you’re done.

 Recovery invites you to get curious about who you are beneath old habits and roles, and to become intentional about who you want to be moving forward.
 Often, this is a moment of radical transformation.
 With support, you can explore and embrace your true self—often discovering more depth, creativity, and meaning than you ever imagined.

 Yes, absolutely—but don’t rush it.
 Dating sober can feel daunting at first.
 You may notice you’re more self-aware (and maybe more self-conscious) without the blunting effect of alcohol.
 That’s completely normal.
 Many people find it helpful to take the first year of sobriety to focus on their relationship with themselves and take a break from dating.
-Relational stress is a common trigger for relapse, so give yourself time.
+Relationship stress is a common trigger for relapse, so give yourself time.

 Pay attention to the signals your body gives you about safety, and start dating when you’re truly ready—not out of obligation or pressure.